Four Ways to Promote Physical Therapy as Preventative Wellness

 There’s a good chance that most of your patients don’t think about scheduling physical therapy unless they have to.
 It’s not commonly on people’s list of preventative checkups like a dentist or primary care appointment is.
 But shouldn’t it be?
-After all, physical therapy can be a key step in a patient’s wellness plan and PTs are uniquely situated to play a role in injury prevention, overall wellness and managing disease and disability.
+After all, physical therapy can be a key step in a patient’s wellness plan.
+PTs are uniquely situated to play a role in injury prevention, overall wellness and managing disease and disability.
 With our country’s push towards healthier lifestyles (and summer fast approaching), don’t miss these four ways you can promote physical therapy as a key step in preventative care.

-- It’s a no-brainer way to prevent injury: We all tend to become slightly more sedentary during the winter months (hello hibernation!), so making sure your patients don’t get injured when they return to activity is key.
+We all tend to become slightly more sedentary during the winter months (hello hibernation!), so making sure your patients don’t get injured when they return to activity is key.
 Just like going to the dentist, having your patients schedule a wellness check every six months can keep their bodies functioning properly and avoid injury.
 Plus, with much of the population taking part in intense workouts like CrossFit, boot camp classes or HIIT, employing PT as prehab for these workouts can keep your patients in class for years to come.

-- PT can keep patients on the hiking trail: Do you have any patients who made it a goal this year to hike a mountain, the Pacific Crest Trail or just around their city park?
+Do you have any patients who made it a goal this year to hike a mountain, the Pacific Crest Trail or just around their city park?
 Reach out to them and explain the benefits of coming to PT first before they begin any adventure.
 Physical therapists can help with things like:

 - Providing treatments such as soft tissue massage to increase mobility

 - Giving patients at home exercise plans so they can continue working on improving strength and mobility at home or on the trail